FuxiangLi/RoboND-BuildMyWorld/README.md

 # RoboND-BuildMyWorld
-Create a simulation world with Gazebo
+This is the code for my Udacity Robotics Software Engineer Nanodegree  - Build My World.
+It creates a simulation world with Gazebo.

 ### Directory Structure
 ```